 In order to impart the Truth (ਸਚ) to us, all 35 contributors in the Sri Guru Granth Sahib (SGGS) have used terms that were already within the use and within the psyche of people of the time.

 - ਪੰਡਿਤ ਮੁਲਾਂ ਜੋ ਲਿਖਿ ਦੀਆ ॥ ਛਾਡਿ ਚਲੇ ਹਮ ਕਛੂ ਨ ਲੀਆ ॥੩॥: Whatever the Pandit and the Mullaan have written (the path of Karamkaand, Shariyat…), I have abandoned (all of that); I have not taken any of it ||3||. (sggs 1159).

-Furthermore, the Gurbani is written at the level of the mind — it’s for the mind to reflect upon it, understand it, and then live its Wisdom in daily life, here and now, not after death!
+Furthermore, the Gurbani is written at the level of the mind — it’s for the mind to reflect upon it, understand it (Soojh Boojh), and then live its Wisdom in daily life, here and now, not after death!

 - ਹਉ ਆਇਆ ਦੂਰਹੁ ਚਲਿ ਕੈ ਮੈ ਤਕੀ ਤਉ ਸਰਣਾਇ ਜੀਉ ॥: I have come traveling a long distance, (now I am) seeking your refuge (i.e. Gur-Upadesh, Giaan or Wisdom…). (sggs 763).

-Does ‘Traveling a long distance’ mean the cycle of coming and going, or reincarnation, or repeated birth and death as falsely propagated by the corrupt and illiterate Pujaaree-Vaad?
+Does ‘Traveling a long distance’ mean the cycle of coming and going or reincarnation or repeated birth and death as falsely propagated by the crafty and illiterate Pujaaree-Vaad?

-That’s just a misinterpretation and misrepresentation of the Gurmat (Wisdom, Giaan, Upadesh or Way of the SGGS) by the corrupt Pujaaree-Vaad in Sikhi.
+That’s just a misinterpretation and misrepresentation of the Gurmat (Wisdom, Giaan, Upadesh or Way of the SGGS) by the crafty Pujaaree-Vaad in Sikhi.
 In reality, however, nothing could be further from the truth!

 - ਪੂਰਬ ਜਨਮ ਕੋ ਲੇਖੁ ਨ ਮਿਟਈ ਜਨਮਿ ਮਰੈ ਕਾ ਕਉ ਦੋਸੁ ਧਰੇ ॥ ਬਿਨੁ ਗੁਰ ਬਾਦਿ ਜੀਵਣੁ ਹੋਰੁ ਮਰਣਾ ਬਿਨੁ ਗੁਰ ਸਬਦੈ ਜਨਮੁ ਜਰੇ ॥੯॥: (The results or consequences of) actions performed in life to date cannot be erased; don’t blame ‘birth and death’ (i.e., don’t blame anybody else).
 Without the Gur-Wisdom (Upadesh), life and death are vain; without the Gur-Shabad (Wisdom, Upadesh), life just burns (in Bikaar…). ||9|| (sggs 1014).